thecodexhub/covid-app/README.md

 # Covid App

-COVID-19 application made with Flutter, following Test Driven Development (TDD) and Clean Architecture.
+COVID-19 application made with Flutter, following Test Driven Development (TDD) and Clean Architecture along with Internationalization with JSON and CI/CD workflow.

 ## Features:

 Ths project has several features:

 - Fetch Covid cases and latest news related to COVID-19 from APIs.
+- Cache data in local storage, use when no internet connection is available.
+- Error handling for Server failure and Cache failure.
+- Flutter Bloc state management.
 - Test Driven Development (TDD).
 - Follow ResoCoder's Clean Architecture.
 For details, click [here](https://resocoder.com/flutter-clean-architecture-tdd/).
-- Internationalization with JSON for two locale values - `en` and `hi`.
+- Internationalization with JSON for two locale values - `en-US` and `hi-IN`.
-- CI/CD pipeline with Github actions.
+- CI/CD workflow with Github actions and secrets.

 ## Preview: